 Safety and Security

-Crime: Togo is rated CRITICAL for crime; violent crime, in particular, happens on a regular basis.
-Although the majority of victims continue to be Togolese, there has been a rising number of incidents where U.S. citizens and other Westerners are targeted.
-This is particularly true of all beach areas.
-You should take common sense precautions such as not flashing large amounts of cash in public, staying out of dark alleys, and keeping your car locked at all times.
-If you are a victim of a robbery, please do not resist, particularly if the assailant has a weapon, and hand over your possessions.
-Remember to be aware of your surroundings.
+Crime: Violent crime happens on a regular basis.
+The number of incidents where U.S. citizens and other Westerners are targeted has risen, particularly at beach areas.
+Be aware of your surroundings, do not display large amounts of cash in public, stay out of dark alleys, keep your car locked at all times, do not resist, and willingly hand over your possessions.

 Remember that local authorities are responsible for investigating and prosecuting the crime.